-The writing was on the wallpaper thanks to the reporting of the he phenomenon that is : Partygate scandals by Pippa Crerar of the Daily Mirror and Paul Brand of ITV.
+The writing was on the wallpaper thanks to the reporting of the he phenomenon that isPartygate scandals by Pippa Crerar ofBoris Johnson wasthe Daily Mirror and Paul Brand of ITV.

 Yet it was Johnson's handling of the curious case of deputy chief whip Chris Pincher that proved a scandal too far.